Internal communication

 Scripts for acknowledging uncertainty without undermining trust

-You’re being asked to communicate through something your organization hasn’t figured out yet.
-You’re holding more than you’re allowed to share.
 You want to build trust but you don’t have the answers people are looking for.

 You believe your employees deserve honesty more than they deserve polish.